atumscot/web/manual/index.md

 The layer controls on the right side of the map control what information is shown on the map.

-## Map layers
+## User interface sections

-The NPT allows you to view a broad range of data about cycling by manipulating filters to showcase specific data points.
-This section describes each layer and its features.
+The NPT allows you to view and interact with many datasets for cycle network planning.
+The user interface to add, remove or change different data layers that overlay the map is divided into several sections.
+Each section is described below.

 ### Route network